core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * A peer that is a CAPABLE device MUST support the FS mode and the no-FS mode.

-* As an exception to the nonces being generated as random values (see {{ssec-nonces-x-bytes}}), a peer that is a CAPABLE device MAY use a value obtained from a monotonically incremented counter as nonce N1 or N2.
+* As an exception to the nonces being generated as random values (see {{ssec-nonces-x-bytes}}), a peer that is a CAPABLE device MAY use a value obtained from a monotonically incremented counter as nonce.
 This has privacy implications, which are described in {{sec-cons}}.
 In such a case, the peer MUST enforce measures to ensure freshness of the nonce values.
 For example, the peer can use the same procedure described in {{Section B.1.1 of RFC8613}} for handling the OSCORE Sender Sequence Number values.
 These measures require to regularly store the used counter values in non-volatile memory, which makes non-CAPABLE devices unable to safely use counter values as nonce values.

 As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{RFC9528}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that:

-* If the peer is a CAPABLE device, it MUST store Latest Master Secret and Latest Master Salt on disk, with the exception of possible temporary OSCORE Security Contexts used during a key update procedure, such as CTX\_1 used during the KUDOS execution.
+* If the peer is a CAPABLE device, it MUST store Latest Master Secret and Latest Master Salt on disk, with the exception of possible temporary OSCORE Security Contexts used during a key update procedure, such as CTX\_TEMP used during the KUDOS execution.
 That is, the OSCORE Master Secret and Master Salt from such temporary Security Contexts are not stored on disk.

 * The peer MUST store Latest Master Secret and Latest Master Salt in volatile memory, thus making them available to OSCORE message processing and possible key update procedures.

-#### Actions after Device Reboot

-Building on the above, after having experienced a reboot, a peer A checks whether it has stored on disk a pair P1 = (Latest Master Secret, Latest Master Salt) associated with any another peer B.

-* If a pair P1 is found, the peer A performs the following actions.

-    * The peer A loads the Latest Master Secret and Latest Master Salt to volatile memory, and uses them to derive an OSCORE Security Context CTX\_OLD.

-    * The peer A runs KUDOS with the other peer B, acting as initiator.
-If the peer A is a CAPABLE device, it stores on disk the Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

-* If a pair P1 is not found, the peer A checks whether it has stored on disk a pair P2 = (Bootstrap Master Secret, Bootstrap Master Salt) associated with the other peer B.

-    * If a pair P2 is found, the peer A performs the following actions.

-        * The peer A loads the Bootstrap Master Secret and Bootstrap Master Salt to volatile memory, and uses them to derive an OSCORE Security Context CTX\_OLD.

-        * If the peer A is a CAPABLE device, it stores on disk Bootstrap Master Secret and Bootstrap Master Salt as Latest Master Secret and Latest Master Salt, respectively.
-This supports the situation where A is a CAPABLE device and has never run KUDOS with the other peer B before.

-        * The peer A runs KUDOS with the other peer B, acting as initiator.
-If the peer A is a CAPABLE device, it stores on disk the Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

-    * If a pair P2 is not found, the peer A has to use alternative ways to establish a first OSCORE Security Context CTX\_NEW with the other peer B, e.g., by running the EDHOC protocol.
-After that, if A is a CAPABLE device, it stores on disk the OSCORE Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

-Following a state loss (e.g., due to a reboot), a device MUST complete a successful KUDOS execution (with either of the flows) before performing an exchange of OSCORE-protected application data with another peer, unless:
+Following a state loss (e.g., due to a reboot), a device MUST complete a successful KUDOS execution before performing an exchange of OSCORE-protected application data with another peer, unless:

 * The device is CAPABLE and implements a functionality for safely reusing old keying material, such as that described in {{Section B.1 of RFC8613}}; or
 * The device is exchanging OSCORE-protected data as part of a KUDOS execution in either of the KUDOS messages, as described in {{ssec-message-handling}}.
 In such case, the plain CoAP request composed before OSCORE protection of the KUDOS message may include an application payload, if admitted by the request method.

 ### Selection of KUDOS Mode {#no-fs-signaling}

 During a KUDOS execution, the two peers agree on whether to perform the key update procedure in FS mode or no-FS mode, by leveraging the "No Forward Secrecy" bit, 'p', in the 'x' byte of the OSCORE Option value of the KUDOS messages (see {{ssec-oscore-option-extensions}}).
-The 'p' bit practically determines what OSCORE Security Context to use as CTX\_OLD during the KUDOS execution, consistently with the indicated mode.
+The 'p' bit practically determines what OSCORE Security Context to use as input to updateCtx() during the KUDOS execution, consistently with the indicated mode.

-* If the 'p' bit is set to 0 (FS mode), the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer as is.
+* If the 'p' bit is set to 0 (FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers as input CTX\_OLD, meaning the current OSCORE Security Context shared with the other peer as is.
 In particular, CTX\_OLD includes Latest Master Secret as OSCORE Master Secret and Latest Master Salt as OSCORE Master Salt.

-* If the 'p' bit is set to 1 (no-FS mode), the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer, with the following difference: Bootstrap Master Secret is used as OSCORE Master Secret and Bootstrap Master Salt is used as OSCORE Master Salt.
-That is, every execution of KUDOS in no-FS mode between these two peers considers the same pair (Master Secret, Master Salt) in the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.
+* If the 'p' bit is set to 1 (no-FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers as input CTX\_BOOTSTRAP, that is it derives a new OSCORE Security Context using the Bootstrap Master Secret as OSCORE Master Secret and Bootstrap Master Salt as OSCORE Master Salt.
+Thus, every execution of KUDOS in no-FS mode between these two peers considers the same pair (Master Secret, Master Salt) in the OSCORE Security Context CTX\_BOOTSTRAP provided as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.

 A peer determines to run KUDOS either in FS or no-FS mode with another peer as follows.